hiiamboris/red-wiki/To-Issues.md

 ### Compiler Errors?

-Should the compiler raise an error when it can be determined that a conversation cannot be made?
+Should the compiler raise an error when it can be determined that a conversion cannot be made?

 ## Integer!